- Duty to issue residence documents within six months of application

 There was also provision to expedite at the convenience of the Home Office and its CAPITA private contractors.

 It seemed that the previous benchmarks of three and six months were no longer considered relevant.
 The absence of any reference to the six month legal obligation was very striking indeed.
 The official position was essentially “we don’t care”.

 Current policy on expediting residence document applications

-On 30 August 2016 an existing instruction for Home Office staff was updated and a new section on expediting applications was introduced to it.
-This is Processes and procedures for EEA documentation applications and the section on expediting as at page 37-38.
+On 14 February 2017 an existing instruction for Home Office staff was updated.
+This includes a section on expediting applications.
+This is Processes and procedures for EEA documentation applications and the section on expediting as at page 44-45.

 Unhelpfully, what seems to be a significant section of the policy has been censored as being for internal Home Office use only.
 We are left with some limited information about how requests to expedite are handled once they reach the Home Office, a section that tells us applications should be expedited of a person is detained and then a short section on exceptional circumstances: